Leviticus picks up right where Exodus left off.

 This is our story too.
 In order for us to be in God's presence and be his people, Jesus fulfilled every aspect of this system of sacrifice.

-Jesus is the true whole offering who gave himself completely for us on the cross to earn our atonement.
+Jesus is the true whole offering who gave himself completely for us on the cross to earn our atonement (Romans 8:32).

-Jesus is the final grain offering.
-When Jesus provided the final sacrifice of his own body, he didn’t offer up the first fruits of some farm, but the first fruits of heaven.
-He gave the best the universe had - his very self.
-And as the grain offering provided food for the priests, Jesus’ sacrifice is what sustains all believers as his new priests to the world.
+Jesus is the final grain offering who provided the final sacrifice of his own body, which he called the "bread of life" (John 6:35).
+And as the grain offering provided food for the priests, Jesus' sacrifice is what sustains all believers as his new priests to the world (2 Corinthians 4:10).

 Finally, Jesus is also the fulfillment of the peace offering.
-We get to sit down to a communal meal with God and other believers now in the Lord’s Supper.
-Furthermore, when Jesus returns we will sit down to a final meal with him physically present at the table at the marriage supper of the lamb.
+We get to sit down to a communal meal with God and other believers now, in the Lord's Supper.
+But, when Jesus returns we will sit down to a final meal with him physically present at the table at the marriage supper of the lamb (Revelation 19:9).

 Jesus is the whole offering that makes atonement, the grain offering that sustains us, and the peace offering by which we commune with God.